python/cpython/Doc/howto/unicode.rst

 Using escape sequences for code points greater than 127 is fine in small doses, but becomes an annoyance if you're using many accented characters, as you would in a program with messages in French or some other accent-using language.
-You can also assemble strings using the :func:`unichr` built-in function, but this is even more tedious.
+You can also assemble strings using the :func:`chr` built-in function, but this is even more tedious.

 Ideally, you'd want to be able to write literals in your language's natural